silverhack3d/twitter-link/README.md

 ### 7. **Add Avatar & Banner**

+- Create `public` directory in the root directory, where all files like `package.json` etc. are.
 - Place `avatar.png` and `banner.png` in the public directory.
-- These will be uploaded to your Twitter profile if present.
+- These will be uploaded to Twitter profile if present.

 ---